Troubleshooting

 - date of planting

-- date, rate and method of fertilizer application
+- pesticides used: date, rate and method of fertilizer application

 Some growing seasons have considerable cool and wet conditions resulting